-State senator wants to shield people from gun control laws by making them all militia members
+State senator wants to shield people from gun-control laws by making them all militia members

 Yet experts and advocates argue significant federal legislation is an uphill battle, considering that no major federal legislation has been passed in decades, because of how socially divisive and partisan the issue has become.

-Only last week, the day after eight people were killed at three massage spas in the Atlanta area, South Carolina’ state House approved an open-carry bill, also sponsored by Corbin, which allows people who have permission to have concealed-weapons to carry them visibly out in public.
+Only last week, the day after eight people were killed at three Asian spas in the Atlanta area, South Carolina’s state House approved an open-carry bill, also sponsored by Corbin, that allows people who have permission to have concealed weapons to carry them visibly out in public.

-After hours-long debate, the bill was widely supported by Republicans, with some Democrats joining in.
+After hours of debate, the bill was widely supported by Republicans, with some Democrats joining in.

 And on the very same day 10 people were killed at a supermarket in Boulder, the Iowa legislature passed a bill that allows state residents to purchase and carry handguns without permits.